fengshun124/SinoGlyphBench/README.md

 - `interpretation`: a concise moderation-relevant interpretation.
 - `judge`: one of `hostile`, `abusive`, `benign`, or `context_dependent`.

-LLM credentials and endpoints are usually configured through environment variables named by the TOML file:
+The TOML file names the environment variables that provide the model endpoint and credentials:

 ```toml
 [llm]